tc39/proposal-operator-overloading/README.md

-# Numeric operator overloading in JavaScript
+# Operator overloading in JavaScript

 Should JavaScript support operator overloading?
 This document examines why we might consider it and how it could work.

 ## Case studies

+Operator overloading is all about enabling richer libraries.
+This section gives four motivating use cases of such rich libraries.

 ### Numeric types